NEW HAMPSHIRE HOMESCHOOLING COALITION

 The New Hampshire Homeschooling Coalition is structured to provide democratic and pluralistic participation.
 Membership in the homeschooling group is open to any individual.

 The membership shall be divided into geographic regions for the purpose of electing a representative from each region’s membership.
 Representatives shall be elected for one year.
 A representative may be removed by an affirmative vote of two-thirds of the Board of Representatives.
 A representative may also be removed by an affirmative vote of two-thirds of the Representative’s constituency.
 A Representative’s constituency may request a vote to remove a Representative by furnishing a petition to the Board of Representatives signed by two-thirds of that Representative’s constituency.
 In the case of a vote to remove a Representative, a special election shall be held.
-The Board of Representatives shall provide for ballots to be mailed to Member Families in the district in question.
+The Board of Representatives shall provide for ballots to be emailed to Member Families in the district in question.

-The Representatives shall elect a Coordinator, who may not be a representative, for a one-year term.
+The Representatives shall elect a Coordinator, who may not be a Representative, for a one-year term.
 The Representatives shall also elect a Secretary, Newsletter Editor, Webmaster, and a Treasurer for a one-year term.
-Said officers must each be a Member in good standing.
+Said Officers must each be a Member in good standing.

 All meetings of the homeschooling group shall be open to the public.
-The Coordinator shall conduct meetings according to Robert’s Rules of order.
+The Coordinator shall conduct meetings according to Robert’s Rules of Order.

 An amendment to the constitution may be proposed to the membership by an affirmative vote of two-thirds of the Representatives at any regularly scheduled meeting, provided the proposal shall have been presented in writing to each member of the board at least ten days prior to the meeting.
 The amendment shall be adopted if approved by a three-fourths vote of the membership.